 You may be surprised at how many ingredients contain wheat or gluten-based grains.
 When eating out, choose restaurants where you can custom order your food and check for any hidden sources of gluten in anything they serve (even if something isn’t “flour” based).

-When grocery shopping, visit whole foods stores where there are plenty of fresh fruits, vegetables, beans, and nuts to choose from that fit into a balanced diet plan.
+When grocery shopping, visit stores where there are plenty of fresh fruits, vegetables, beans, and nuts to choose from that fit into a balanced diet plan.
 In fact, most processed foods will have their ingredients listed on the packaging these days – making it easy to find what’s free of gluten and what’s not.

 Create A Balanced, Fiber-Rich Diet Plan